Infineon/getstarted-optiga-trust-m/README.md

 * `optiga --rsaencsession`- rsa encrypt session
 * `optiga --rsadecstore`  - rsa decrypt and store data on chip
 * `optiga --rsaencexp`    - rsa decrypt and export data

+## Compile and Debug

+The guidance on how to compile and denug the setup you can find [here](https://github.com/Infineon/getstarted-optiga-trust-m/wiki)

 ## Contributing
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.